rjmahler/spring-petclinic/readme.md

 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

 ## Building and running petclinic locally
 Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
-You can build a jar file and run it from the command line:
+You can build a jar file and run it from the command line (Note: Before you run, please read the instructions below on running the mysql database prior):

 ```